bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Antoine Poinsot:** 01:00:52

 Yeah.
-I agree with regard to the implementation and that's something that I was, I was wanting to, to look into, I wanted to implement a Taply Third Date Verify on ReVault, like just implementing ReVault with Taply Third Date Verify, which would basically give OP_Vault in a bit more generic way, but I never came to do it.
+I agree with regard to the implementation and that's something that I was, I was wanting to, to look into, I wanted to implement a Taproot script verify on ReVault, like just implementing ReVault with Taproot script verify, which would basically give `OP_Vault` in a bit more generic way, but I never came to do it.
-But AJ in this original Taply Third Date Verify post as a vault construction that is close.
+But AJ in this original Taproot script verify post as a vault construction that is close.
-Well, it's not really a freeze all my funds recovery path like you have on OP_Vaults, but it's a revault path that keeps revolting.
+Well, it's not really a freeze all my funds recovery path like you have on `OP_Vaults`, but it's a revault path that keeps revolting.
 It's a decent vault construction with the detail of the scripts that seems to work.

 **James O'Beirne:** 01:01:34